 Arnold Palmer’s passing is the biggest golf story of the year.
 There are articles today in every newspaper about who he was and what he meant to the game.
 I won’t go over any of that.
 This post is about my personal recollections.

-A number of years ago I posted my story about the one time I met him, when I was ten years old, getting his autograph.
+A number of years ago I posted my story about the one time I met him, when I was eleven years old, getting his autograph.
 That was the start.

 The Golden Age of Sport was whenever you were between the ages of about nine and fourteen.
 You’re old enough to know what’s going on, and young enough to still have heroes.
 That’s exactly where I was during Palmer’s rise, and he was my hero.
 I reveled in his victories.
 When he lost the 1966 U.S. Open I was despondent for days.

 All my friends I golfed with liked him best.
 Really — who else was there to have as a favorite compared to the likes of Arnold Palmer?